Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 ### Usability and target group orientation

-The software is published as a QGIS python plugin: <https://plugins.qgis.org/plugins/pointsamplingtool/>.
+The software is published as a QGIS Python plugin: <https://plugins.qgis.org/plugins/pointsamplingtool/>.
 This plugin page refers to a GitHub repository by the user borysiasty
 [borysiasty/pointsamplingtool](https://github.com/borysiasty/pointsamplingtool).
 The last relesased version is v0.5.3 which is the basis for this software review, which has been forked and published at [Research-Squirrel-Engineers/pointsamplingtool](https://github.com/Research-Squirrel-Engineers/pointsamplingtool).

-Since the Point sampling tool is a plugin, the software naturally requires the installation of the standalone QGIS software (a version of the Point sampling tool is available for each major QGIS release).
+Since the *Point Sampling Tool* is a plugin, the software naturally requires the installation of the standalone QGIS software (a version of the *Point Sampling Tool* is available for each major QGIS release).
 Hardware requirements and possible limitations of QGIS itself are accordingly outside the scope of this review.

 #### Installation